Norway Team Members

 Information Management Specialist

-Aleksandar Josifoski is an internationally recognized expert with extensive experience in all tiers of digital transformation and digital systems development.
+Aleksandar Josifoski, managing partner at Aether Dynamics Consulting & Trading GmbH, is an internationally recognized expert with experience in all tiers of digital transformation and digital systems development.
 He has been engaged as a team leader in numerous projects focusing on the development of digital policies, studies and countrywide digital information systems.
 He is also regularly contracted as an expert in monitoring and evaluation.

 Aleksandar manages the complete delivery process of complex information systems with the development of e-services for citizens and governmental institutions.
-He has over 15 years of governmental experience in Europe, the Middle East and Africa working for donors such as EUROPAID, EBRD and the World Bank.
+He has over 15 years of experience working with governments in Europe, the Middle East and Africa with donors such as EUROPAID, EBRD and the World Bank.

 Aleksandar holds his BSc and MSc from Ss.
 Cyril and Methodius University, Macedonia.